 Localised Public Transport in Italy

-Most major Italian cities such as Milan, Rome and Naples have excellent local public transportation consisting of comprehensive metro networks and local buses.
+Most major Italian cities such as Milan, Rome, and Naples have excellent local public transportation.
+This typically consists of comprehensive metro networks and local buses.

 Car Rentals in Italy

 Depending on where you are travelling, renting a car and embarking on a road trip may well be one of the best ways to explore Italy.
 This is particularly the case if travelling in Southern Italy.